-- Update Collision Repair Technology program curriculum in accordance with current industry skill standards. - Prepare graduates to enter the collision repair industry with the knowledge and skills necessary to be successful. - Articulate the Collision Repair Technology program horizontally with other WWCC programs and vertically with regional high schools and tech centers.
+- Update Collision Repair Technology program curriculum in accordance with current industry skill standards and I-CAR standards. - Prepare graduates to enter the collision repair industry with the knowledge and skills necessary to be successful. - Articulate the Collision Repair Technology program horizontally with other WWCC programs and vertically with regional high schools and tech centers.